loeschet/loeschet.github.io/_posts/2022-02-22-what-makes-young-people-spend-money.md

 2. When looking how gender and education affected spending habits, we found out that there is a significant difference for gender, showing that male participants tend to spend more money than their female counterparts, while no such difference was observed for education.

-3. Most of the habits that are most strongly correlated to the spending are also connected to money: being interested in shopping, networking, finances, looking after ones appearance etc. Interestingly, the interest in finances is negatively correlated with spending.
+3. Most of the habits that are most strongly correlated to the spending are also connected to money: being interested in shopping, networking, saving money, looking after ones appearance etc.

 4. Most of the habits that are strongly correlated with the spending habits also seem to be good predictors.
 A quite unexpected feature that now also shows up is the belief in final judgement.